-The Meze Audio Empyrean is one of the most talked about headphones ever since the news got out.
+This is the review of the Meze Audio Empyrean.
+One of the most talked about headphones ever since the news got out.
 And now it’s time to review it!

 Disclaimer: The Meze Empyrean was bought from Meze Audio and sent to me by Dune Blue in the Netherlands.
 Meze Audio for the moment is an advertiser on Headfonia.com.